Walt Jocketty: Oakland and Colorado

 Jocketty began working for the Oakland Athletics beginning in March 1980, when he was hired by owner Charlie Finley as Director of Minor League Operations and Scouting.
 It was in this capacity that Jocketty took a lead role in overhauling the A's minor league system, and was also instrumental in founding the Arizona Rookie League and the Dominican Summer League.
 Less than five years into his time with Oakland, Jocketty was promoted to Director of Baseball Administration, a post he held the remainder of his time in Oakland.
 During the 1994 season Jocketty served the Colorado Rockies for a brief stint as their assistant general manager of player personnel.

-St. Louis Cardinals
+St. Louis Cardinals (1994-2007)

 Jocketty was hired as general manager of the St. Louis Cardinals on October 14, 1994.
 When Anheuser-Busch sold the team following the 1995 season, the new ownership chose to retain Jocketty.
 He was instrumental in bringing new manager Tony La Russa, whom he had worked with in Oakland, to St. Louis.

-During his time as Cardinal GM, the Cardinals compiled seven National League Central Division championships (1996, 2000, 2002, 2004, 2005, 2006), two National League championships (2004 and 2006), and one World Series championship (2006).
+During his tenure he traded for Mark McGwire, Scott Rolen, Larry Walker, Chris Carpenter, Jim Edmonds, Jason Isringhausen and Adam Wainwright, solidifying the team that compiled seven National League Central Division titles (1996, 2000, 2002, 2004, 2005, 2006), two National League championships (2004 and 2006), and one World Series championship (2006).
 The Cardinals had seven straight winning seasons under Jocketty, including 100+ win seasons in 2004 and 2005.
 Jocketty won The Sporting News Executive of the Year Award three times, in 2000, 2004, and 2010.